rishgh/my--portfolio/README.md

 # Rishi's portfolio
 This is my professional portfolio.
 It uses AWS and ReactJS.

+## Technologies used
+Git and github
+SSH